Seeed-Projects/jetson-examples/reComputer/scripts/nvblox/README.md

 # Jetson Example: Run NVBlox on NVIDIA Jetson from a OneDrive Docker Archive

-This example vendors the NVBlox setup flow into `reComputer` and uses a shared OneDrive `.tar` archive instead of `docker pull`.
+This example vendors the NVBlox setup flow into `reComputer`, uses a shared OneDrive `.tar` archive instead of `docker pull`, and runs mobile mapping with `isaac_ros_visual_slam`.

 On the first prepare run it will:

 1. Download `nvblox_images.tar` from the built-in OneDrive share link into `~/.cache/jetson-examples/nvblox`
 2. Run `docker load -i` on that archive
 3. Reuse the vendored NVBlox host/container prepare scripts
-4. Launch the demo
+4. Launch the mobile mapping demo

 ## Requirements